DHTMLX/scheduler-docs/data/recurring_events.md

 });
 ~~~

-Сustom control for the lightbox's recurring block
+Custom control for the lightbox's recurring block
 ------------------------------------

 Starting from version 4.2, dhtxmlScheduler allows you to specify a custom HTML form for the 'recurring' block of the lightbox.